-A games committee meeting, an officials meeting and a coaches meeting will be held before the competition to review any administrative matters that may be necessary.
+An administrative meeting will be held before the competition to review any administrative matters that may be necessary.
 The games committee for preliminary-round games consists of the NCAA site representative, tournament director, other necessary host institution personnel and one non-coach representative from each participating institution.
 It is recommended that the individuals from the host institution who are in charge of facilities and media attend the games committee meeting.
 The coaches meeting will include the lead umpire, the NCAA site representative, the games committee and a member of the coaching staff of each participating team and will acquaint the coaches of the competing teams with the provisions of Bylaw 31.1.8, which prescribes conditions under which a student-athlete or representative of an institution may be disqualified from further participation in the competition for reasons of misconduct.